HorstBaerbel/dd_usbfb-1.1/README.md

 ArtistaUSB framebuffer driver for Data Display Group / Apollo Display Technologies board and USB monitors
 ========

 This is a driver to use Data Display Group / Apollo Display Technologies [ArtistaUSB](www.datadisplay-group.de/tft-controller/tft-controller-usb-lan/artistausb/) devices under Linux.
-ArtistaUSB framebuffer driver for Distec USB monitors.
 It is a "fork" of the [original GPLv2 driver v1.0.0.35007](http://www.datadisplay-group.de/service/downloads/artista-downloads/).
 I adjusted it as a proper kernel module for current kernels >= 3.7.
 The orginal driver crashed the kernel when displaying pictures on the console, thus I tried to make it work using the udlfb 0.4 kernel module as a reference.
 I finally got it to run and did some code cleanup, not much more...

 License
 ========

-[GPLv2](http://opensource.org/licenses/GPL-2.0) as original driver, see [LICENSE.md](LICENSE.md)
+[GPLv2](http://opensource.org/licenses/GPL-2.0) as original driver, see [LICENSE.md](https://github.com/HorstBaerbel/dd_usbfb-1.1/blob/master/LICENSE.md)

 Based on original version 1.0.0.35077:
 Copyright (c) 2012 Distec GmbH (wegner@distec.de)